MicrosoftEdge/WebView2Feedback/specs/WebMessageObjects.md

   /// window.chrome.webview.removeEventListener('message', handler)
   /// ```
   ///
-  /// The event args is an instance of `MessageEvent`.
+  /// The event args is an instance of `WebViewMessageEvent`, which extends`MessageEvent`.
 The
   /// `ICoreWebView2Settings::IsWebMessageEnabled` setting must be `TRUE` or
   /// this method fails with `E_INVALIDARG`.
 The `data` property of the event
   /// arg is the `webMessage` string parameter parsed as a JSON string into a